nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

   public,max-age=31536000
   ```

-* **PluginStaticFileExtensionsBlacklist** Specify the blacklist of the static file extensions for plugin directories.
 * **ServeUnknownFileTypes** setting specifies the value indicating whether to serve files that don't have a recognized content type.
 The default value is **`false`**.
 * **UseAutofac**.
 The value indicating whether to use *Autofac IoC container*.
 If disabled, then the default *.Net IoC container* will be used.
 * **PermitLimit**.
 Maximum number of permit counters that can be allowed in a window (1 minute).
 Must be set to a value `> 0` by the time these options are passed to the constructor of `FixedWindowRateLimiter`.
 If set to **`0`** than limitation is off.